-The Metabolomix+ is a unique combination of nutritional tests that provides an analysis of key nutritional biomarkers.
-A first morning void (FMV) urine collection, with optional add-on bloodspot finger stick and buccal swab, the Metabolomix+ nutritional test is a non-invasive, patient-friendly way to assess the functional need for antioxidants, B-vitamins, minerals, digestive support, fatty acids, and amino acids.
-Insights gained from the Metabolomix+ nutritional test allows clinicians to target nutritional therapies to meet the precise needs of their patients.
+Metabolomix+ is a unique combination of nutritional tests that provides an analysis of key nutritional biomarkers.
+A first morning void (FMV) urine collection, with an optional add-on bloodspot finger stick and buccal swab, the Metabolomix+ nutritional test is a non-invasive, patient-friendly way to assess the functional need for antioxidants, B vitamins, minerals, digestive support, fatty acids, and amino acids.
+Insights gained from the Metabolomix+ nutritional test allow clinicians to target nutritional therapies to meet the precise needs of their patients.

 The Metabolomix+ report offers:

 - Nutrient recommendations for key vitamins, minerals, amino acids, fatty acids, and digestive support

 - Functional pillars with a built-in scoring system to guide therapy around needs for methylation support, toxic exposures, mitochondrial dysfunction, fatty acid imbalances, and oxidative stress

 - Dynamic biochemical pathway charts for a clearer understanding